Zipping across the Old Testament

 The world behind me, the cross before me;

-4. Though none go with me, still I will follow;
+No turning back, no turning back. - Though none go with me, still I will follow;

 Though none go with me, still I will follow;